 “Machine shops decreased orders over the previous month for the first time since April 2019.
 The government and defense sector led all other industries in month-over-month gains but only accounted for a small fraction of the total orders placed.
 The automotive sector increased orders by more than half, and orders from aerospace increased a fifth from June 2019.”

-“The North Central – East region led in month-over-month growth, where orders increased nearly 30%, while the region with the largest total decline was the Southeast.
+“The North Central – East region led in month-over-month growth, where orders increased nearly 30%, while the region with the largest total decline SE.
 The West and North Central – West also saw gains over June 2019.
 The Northeast saw a very modest 1 percent decline, and the South Central narrowly avoided a double-digit decline, at 9 percent.”